The molecule. What is it?

-In the case of gases the molecules are animated at room temperature with rapid movements of translation and rotation.
+In the case of gases the molecules are animated at room temperature with rapid translation and rotation movements.
 In the case of solids and molecular fluids there are mainly oscillations around equilibrium positions.

-The atoms that make up the molecules are in geometrically defined positions although there are vibration movements inside the molecules.
+The atoms that constitute the molecules are in geometrically defined positions although inside the molecules there are vibration movements.
 In this way the discrete molecules have shape and you can speak of distances and of angles of connection.
 However, these distances and angles are not absolutely fixed.

 Energy of molecules

-The rotational, vibrational and electronic energies of molecules can be quantified.
+The kinetic energy (rotational, vibrational) and the electronic energy of the molecules can be quantified.
 Energy exchanges with electromagnetic radiation give rise to molecular spectra.
 The total energy of the molecules depends on the temperature (in particular the energy of the vibration movements of the atoms inside).
 At sufficiently high temperatures the vibrations are converted of such amplitude that the molecules dissociate in the atoms that compose them.

 Although molecules are electrically neutral, molecules are made up of atoms (electrons, protons and neutrons), that is, charged particles.
 We call non-polar molecules if the distribution of electric charges is symmetric.
 In cancer, we call polar molecules if it is asymmetric.